 VI.
 What the #SEAblings Are Missing

-The target of this dehumanization — Southeast Asian women and nations — includes the descendants of Thailand's Korean War veterans, approximately 6,326 of whom deployed under the UN flag and earned the battlefield nickname "Little Tigers" from Korean commanders.14 It includes the descendants of the Philippines' PEFTOK (Philippine Expeditionary Forces to Korea), approximately 7,420 troops across multiple rotations — one of the largest non-Western UN contributions to the coalition that kept South Korea on the map.15
+The target of this dehumanization — Southeast Asian women and nations — includes the descendants of Thailand's Korean War veterans, approximately 6,326 of whom deployed under the UN flag and earned the battlefield nickname "Little Tigers" from 8th US Army Commander General James Van Fleet.14 It includes the descendants of the Philippines' PEFTOK (Philippine Expeditionary Forces to Korea), approximately 7,420 troops across multiple rotations — one of the largest non-Western UN contributions to the coalition that kept South Korea on the map.15

 These nations sent their soldiers to die on Korean soil.
 South Korean netizens in 2026 used AI tools to portray the women of those nations as animals.